reyan3/Eco-sort/README.md

 * **OpenStreetMap tiles / other map tiles** — If using OSM or third-party map tiles, respect the tile provider's terms & attribution requirements.
 * Any other third-party libraries, icons, fonts or assets used are the property of their respective authors and are used according to their licenses.
 Please see `package.json` and the libraries' repositories for precise license texts.

-If you include third-party artwork, photographs, or licensed models, add their exact copyright lines here.

 ---

 ## License